vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ## MD5 Fingerprinting?

 By default, Rails creates a fingerprint for each filename during the precompilation process.
-More specificaly, sprockets creates an MD5 hash from your files’ contents.
-The resulting 32 character long hexadecimmal string, aka a digest.
+More specifically, sprockets creates an MD5 hash from your files’ contents.
+The resulting 32 character long hexadecimal string, aka a digest.
 It is then attached to the filenames of your assets.
 That means that if the contents of your files change, your filenames, the MD5 hash part of it, will change as well.
 Why is it called fingerprinting?
 Such hashes have a very high probability of being unique and can therefore be used to identify uniqueness of file—just like fingerprints.

 #### Filename Example